johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-08-21-docusaurus-workaround-whatsapp-open-graph-image-bug/index.md

 ## The workaround

-The SWC minifier is only used when `future.v4` (or `future.experimental_faster`) is enabled.
+The SWC minifier is used when `future.v4` is enabled.
 There's a [config flag called `swcHtmlMinimizer`](https://docusaurus.io/docs/api/docusaurus-config) to opt back into the old `html-minifier-terser` minifier instead, which never strips attribute quotes:

 ```diff title="docusaurus.config.js"
   future: {